mkrmna/DSA210-Project/README.md

 1.The audio feature dataset (data2.csv) includes 1,000 tracks with extracted numerical features such as:
 * tempo, chroma_stft, spectral_centroid, spectral_bandwidth, rolloff, zero_crossing_rate, and mfcc1–20.

 2.Each song is labeled with a genre (label column, e.g., rock, classical, pop, blues).

 3.The data was grouped by genre, and the mean values of each audio feature were computed to represent the average musical profile of that genre.

 4.The survey dataset (data1.csv) contains a column named Fav genre, which indicates each participant’s favorite genre.

-5.Both datasets were merged based on this genre information.
-Each participant in the survey was assigned the corresponding average audio features of their favorite genre.
+5.Both datasets were merged based on this genre information.Each participant in the survey was assigned the corresponding average audio features of their favorite genre.

 6.The resulting enriched dataset (enriched_music_mental_health.csv) includes both the self-reported survey responses and the quantitative acoustic attributes for a richer, multidimensional analysis.

 ---